eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 If I repeat that for each of the segments, I'll have three videos that I can upload to Linkedin, and three that I can upload to Instagram.
 All will have subtitles visible on the screen.

-It seems complicated, but if you copy and paste the commands and change the filenames and timings for your sections, you could easily be using Free software to repurpose your YouTube content on Linkedin, Instagram and other social networks.
+It may seem complicated, but if you copy and paste the commands and change the filenames and timings for your sections, you could easily be using Free software to repurpose your YouTube content on Linkedin, Instagram and other social networks.

 And you can do this without having to do any more edits to the YouTube video or subtitles.